DestanT/balayage-expert-london/README.md

 ### Features Left to Implement

 - A clickable 'Chat to me' button on the landing page; under the hero text - that opens a chat in Instagram and connects you directly to me.
   - The same button made available for smaller screens - but overlapping the hero image.
 - Clickable blogs that take the user to another page with the desired blog and information.
+- An API for google reviews to automatically show up and scroll through on a dedicated space on the website.

 ## Testing